luka712/moje-sunce/exampleSite/content/english/products/chamomile.md

         - value: "Delicately fragrance your homemade products and massage oil blends."
         - value: "Middle perfumery note."
         - value: "Blends well with Bergamot, Frankincense, Lavender, Rose, Ylang Ylang."
+    - key: ""
+      value: ""
+    - key: "Indications"
+      value: "Seek medical advice before use if suffering from any medical conditions or allergies.
+Always conduct a patch test before using new product.
+              Store in a cool and dry place away from sunlight.
+              As our products are natural, the colour and odour may vary from batch to batch.
+We are continually improving our products and so on occasion the product you receive may differ slightly in appearance from images displayed on our website."
+    - key: ""
+      value: ""
+    - key: "How to use:"
+      olist:
+          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1 ml of essential oil to 100ml of carrier oil.
+Do not use undiluted on the skin.
+You can use up to 3% dilution for use on your body or in the bath.
+Consult your doctor or midwife before using during pregnancy."
+          - value: "Arhomatherapy - Add Chamomile Blue to your diffuser and immerse yourself in the calming scent, a perfect way to unwind before bed.."
+          - value: "DIY Beauty - Ideal for use in your homemade beauty formulations such as creams, balms, bath oils, cleansers, toners and many more."
+          - value: "Massage - Chamomile Blue can be used to create massage oil blends by combining with other essential oils and a carrier oil."
+          - value: "Skincare - Chamomile Blue can be used in homemade skincare formulations from serums, body oils, lotions and balms to body butters and creams."
+          - value: "In the Bath - Mix a few drops with one of our carrier oils and add to your bath to give a wonderful aromatic spa experience to your bathroom, leaving you smelling lovely and your skin feeling silky and smooth."

 draft: false
 type: "post"
 ---